 This course is part of the Criminal Justice Standards and Training Commission Law Enforcement Basic Recruit Certification Program.
 This course is the Correctional Crossover Program Updates Section of the Florida Department of Law Enforcement, Criminal Justice Standards and Training Commission Crossover Training Program for Correctional and Correctional Probation Officers to Law Enforcement.
 By the end of this course students should be able to understand updated content from the applicable basic recruit training program as provided by the instructor.

-+=CJK0422, Dart Firing Stun Gun 8 contact hrs., 0.3 vocational crs.
++=CJK0422, Dart Firing Stun Gun 8 contact hrs., 0.3 vocational crs. \$35.00 lab fee

-Prerequisite: Admission to Law Enforcement program and permission of the Law Enforcement program coordinator.
-This course is part of the Criminal Justice Standards and
+Prerequisite: Admission to Law Enforcement Training Program and permission of the Law Enforcement Program Coordinator.